arndttigges/GameOfThree/README.md

   even more
 * GUI tests are missing and the GameControllerTest needs more verifications of the responses.
 * The user interface is not secured (login, CRSF, ..)
+* for the user experience: adding a name would be good